Chicken Run: Dawn of the Nugget

-Chicken Run: Dawn of the Nugget is a 2023 British animated comedy film produced by Aardman Animations for Netflix.
-A sequel to Chicken Run (2000), the film was directed by Sam Fell from a screenplay written by Karey Kirkpatrick, John O'Farrell, and Rachel Tunnard, based on a story conceived by Kirkpatrick and O'Farrell.
-It stars the voices of Thandiwe Newton, Zachary Levi, Bella Ramsey, Romesh Ranganathan, David Bradley, Daniel Mays, Jane Horrocks, Imelda Staunton, Lynn Ferguson, Josie Sedgwick-Davies, Peter Serafinowicz, Nick Mohammed, and Miranda Richardson.
+Chicken Run: Dawn of the Nugget is a 2023 British stop motion animated comedy film directed by Sam Fell and written by Karey Kirkpatrick, John O'Farrell, and Rachel Tunnard.
+It is the sequel to Chicken Run (2000), and was produced by Aardman Animations for Netflix.
+The film stars Thandiwe Newton, Zachary Levi, Bella Ramsey, Romesh Ranganathan, David Bradley, Daniel Mays, Jane Horrocks, Imelda Staunton, Lynn Ferguson, Josie Sedgwick-Davies, Peter Serafinowicz, Nick Mohammed, and Miranda Richardson.
 The story follows Rocky and Ginger who lead a rescue mission when their daughter has been abducted to a highly-advanced poultry farm run by their old enemy Mrs. Tweedy.

 Chicken Run: Dawn of the Nugget had its world premiere at the BFI London Film Festival on 14 October 2023, and was released by Netflix on 15 December 2023.
-The film received generally positive reviews from critics.
+The film received generally positive reviews from critics, though it was deemed inferior to its predecessor.